Working Papers

 Abstract

 This paper studies the effects of growing up in public housing in New York City on children’s long-run outcomes.
 Using linked administrative data, we exploit variation in the age children move into public housing to estimate the effects of spending an additional year of childhood in public housing on a range of economic and social outcomes in early adulthood.
 We find that childhood exposure to public housing improves labor market outcomes and reduces participation in federal safety net programs, particularly for children from the most disadvantaged families.
-We also find variation in outcomes across public housing developments.
+Additionally, we find there is some heterogeneity in impacts across public housing developments.
 Developments located in neighborhoods with relatively fewer renters and higher household incomes are better for children overall.
+Our estimate of the marginal value of public funds suggests that for every $1 the government spends per child on public housing, children receive $1.40 in benefits, including $2.30 for children from the most disadvantaged families.

 1. The Effects of Minority Enfranchisement on Preferences for Public Goods: Evidence from the Voting Rights Act of 1965 [Revision in progress]